DivineOps/terraform-labs/README.md

 ### Create the Service Principal
-To run Terraform in Azure Pipelines (unless using the TODO task) you will need to provide the AAD Service Principal information.
+To run Terraform in Azure Pipelines (unless using the new [Terraform CLI](https://marketplace.visualstudio.com/items?itemName=jlorich.TerraformCli) task) you will need to provide the AAD Service Principal information.
 To create the Service Principal, run the following commands on your local machine:

 ```
 az login